aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shadoweffect/_index.md

 ### setPresetType(PresetShadowType) {#setPresetType-presetshadowtype-}

+<b>@deprecated.</b> Please use the 'presetType' property instead.
 Gets and sets the preset shadow type of the shadow.

 ```javascript
 setPresetType(value: PresetShadowType) : void;